Test Match (board game): John Waddington version

-Test Match is a cricket-themed board game first published in 1955 by John Waddington Limited in the United Kingdom and John Sands Pty.
+The first version was first published in 1955 by John Waddington Limited in the United Kingdom and John Sands Pty.
 Ltd. in Australia.

 Russell Jackson notes that "you pulled on a couple of cardboard tabs to randomly generate a type of delivery before your batting opponent did the same on the other end of the board, but if you were a genuinely competitive player, the reliance on luck over skill would eventually start to grate."

 The original game depends entirely by chance, and is similar in principle to pencil cricket.

+Crown and Andrews version

 A three-dimensional version was released by Crown and Andrews in the 1977.
-This involved rolling a ball-bearing down a plastic gully attached to a plastic bowler.
+It was originally made by Peter Pan.
+The figurines came unpainted allowing for the caps or shirts to be painted in the player's favourite colours.
+The game involves one player rolling a ball-bearing down a plastic chute attached to a plastic bowler, while another player operates the batter.
+Fielders catch the ball by stopping it between their feet.
 According to Jackson, this is "the greatest cricket board game of all time."

+In 2010 Crown and Andrews introduced Test Match Ashes Edition with rules for limited overs and Twenty20 variations.
+New features included: over arm bowling with controllable speed; a bouncing ball; the batsman used a trigger action; and the fielders included magnets to attract the magnetised ball.
+The recommended retail price was A$59.99.

+Test Match is Crown and Andrews' most popular game, despite producing various sports games.